 “AI cannot just be fed and be powered by information that we [ourselves] may see as the ‘issue’ – it needs to be paired with other data attributes from other sources,” she says.

-A challenge becomes how do we combine all these approaches while ensuring merchants can complete transactions quickly.
+A challenge becomes how to combine all these approaches while ensuring merchants can complete transactions quickly.

 Can a secure payment system work without friction?